bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 sentiment_analysis:uja63oeh6wbdgh6p  bento:svc    ~/bentoml/bentos/sentiment_analysis/uja63oeh6wbdgh6p  478.79 MiB  2022-02-07 09:09:26
 ```

-If it is, the congrats, you have successfully created a bentoml service for
+If it is, the congrations, you have successfully created the bentoml service for
 sentiment analysis using a pretrained model from Hugging Face.
 Now lets
 deploy this into AWS Lambda.